2011 Democratic Progressive Party presidential primary

 The 2011 Democratic Progressive Party presidential primary was the selection process by which the Democratic Progressive Party of the Republic of China (Taiwan) chose its candidate for the 2012 presidential election.
 The DPP candidate for president was selected through a series of nationwide opinion polls held on 25–26 April 2011.

 Timing

-Primary registration was held between 21–25 March.
+Primary registration was held between 21 and 25 March.
 Four TV presentations were held on April 9, 13, 16 and 20 where the candidates outlined their visions and answered questions from experts and citizens.
 Unlike the practice in other countries, no actual debate was held.
-Opinion polling will be between 25–29 April and the primary is expected to wrap up on May 4.

 Candidates

 Former Vice President Annette Lu Hsiu-lien formally announced her candidacy on February 28, 2011, the 64th anniversary of February 28 Incident.
 She withdrew her candidacy on 22 March.
 It is unclear whether she would quit the party and run as an independent.

 Chairwoman Tsai Ing-wen announced her candidacy on 11 March.
 Tsai is supported by former president Chen Shui-bian, former premiers Frank Hsieh Chang-ting and Yu Shyi-kun plus various pro-independence groups.

 Former premier Su Tseng-chang officially announced his candidacy a few hours after Lu withdrew on 22 March.

 Former DPP chairman Hsu Hsin-liang is also running.
 Hsu ran unsuccessfully for the president in 1996 and 2000.
 He advocates "advance boldly to the west" (大膽西進) and wants to maximise Chinese capital, students and tourists coming to Taiwan.